Auburn Tigers football: National championships

-The Tigers, led by second year head coach Gene Chizik, completed a 12–0 regular season record and defeated South Carolina in the 2010 SEC Championship Game.
+The Tigers, led by head coach Gene Chizik and Gus Malzahn, completed a 12–0 regular season record and defeated South Carolina in the 2010 SEC Championship Game.
 On October 24, 2010, Auburn was ranked first in the BCS polls for the first time in school history.
 On January 10, 2011, Auburn defeated Oregon in the BCS National Championship Game in Glendale, Arizona, 22–19.
 It was the school's second claimed national title, but their first undisputed title.
 Their quarterback, Cam Newton, became the Tigers' third Heisman Trophy winner.
 He had a total of 2,854 yards passing and 30 passing touchdowns.
 He also rushed for 1,473 yards and 20 touchdowns.
 Auburn went on to have two first round picks in the 2011 NFL draft with Cam Newton going number one and Nick Fairley going 13th.

 Conference championships

 Auburn officially has won 16 total conference championships, including seven SIAA Championships, one Southern Conference Championship, and eight SEC Championships.